 By Boyd Wason 17 Dec, 2019

-There's a lot of talk in the UK right now about making sure your digital marekting platform is 'future proof'.
+There's a lot of talk right now about making sure your digital marketing platform is 'future proof'.

 We see a lot of New Zealand companies agonising over tenders & capital funding submissions to future-proof their digital marketing investment, all the while the clock is ticking & opportunities for today are lost.
-And the opinion here is with the exponential rate of change, is ‘future-proofing’ even a viable goal in this day and age?
+The opinion here is that with the current exponential rate of change, is ‘future-proofing’ even a viable goal in this day and age?

 Here’s our pick of 5 things your digital marketing platform should be delivering for your business today.
 If it's not, forget about the future - get these done, right now.